Guide to the Energy Efficiency Regulations

 - clothes dryers

-- clothes washers (residential and commercial)
+- clothes washers (and household-style commercial)

 - compact audio products